uzunenes/triton-server-hpa/README.md

 ```

 ## Acknowledgements
-I would like to thank the following individuals for their valuable support and contributions to this work:
+I would like to thank my teammates for their valuable support during this work.

 - **Elif Cansu Ada**
 - **Mevlüt Ardıç**